fwup-home/fwup/docs/build_windows.md

     export CROSS_COMPILE=x86_64-w64-mingw32
     export CC=$CROSS_COMPILE-gcc

-    # These are needed for building choco (the Windows package manager).
-    # You can skip this next part if you're not interested in the fwup
-    # Chocolatey package.
-Export SKIP_PACKAGE=true to avoid the error
-    # when running ./scripts/build_pkg.sh below.

-    sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 3FA7E0328081BFF6A14DA29AA6A19B38D3D831EF echo "deb http://download.mono-project.com/repo/debian wheezy/snapshots/3.12.0 main" | sudo tee /etc/apt/sources.list.d/mono-xamarin.list
-    sudo apt-get update
-    sudo apt-get install -qq mono-devel mono-gmcs nuget

-    ./autogen.sh    # only necessary if building from a git source tree ./scripts/build_pkg.sh
+    ./autogen.sh    # only necessary if building from a git source tree ./scripts/build_static.sh

+    # If you'd like to build an fwup.*.nupkg for Chocolatey, try running the
+    # build_pkg.sh script.
+Chocolatey is tricky to install, so see
+    # scripts/ubuntu_install_chocolatey.sh if something goes wrong.

+    ./scripts/build_pkg.sh

-The script should exit successfully and you should have an `fwup.exe` binary, and an `fwup.*.nupkg` Chocolatey package.
+The script should exit successfully and you should have a `fwup.exe` binary and a `fwup.*.nupkg` Chocolatey package.

 To install a pre-release Chocolatey Package: